rishitamisra/FixItforWard/PROJECT.md

-# Nagrik Sathi (Citizen Companion) - Project Documentation & Workflow
+# FixItforWard - Project Documentation & Workflow

 A unified civic complaint and collaboration workspace empowering citizens, civic authorities, and community leaders to transform civic tracking and community problem-solving.